FAQs About Our Local Bail Bond Agent in Cleveland, OH

 Chuck Brown II Bail Bonds answers all of your questions and provides the services needed when jail time is impending.
-Bail bond laws vary from state to state, but understanding the basic rules regarding posting a bail bond will help you make a more informed decision when you need to act now.
+Bail bond laws vary from state to state, but understanding the basic rules regarding posting bail bonds will help you make a more informed decision when you need to act now.

-Below, you will find easy-to-understand answers to some of the most commonly asked questions regarding the bail bond process.
-If you have additional questions, simply contact our bail bonds service in Columbus, OH.
+Below, you will find easy-to-understand answers to some of the most commonly asked questions regarding the bail money process.
+If you have additional questions, simply contact our local bail bondsman in Columbus, OH.
 We also offer a Cleveland location.

 What exactly is a bond?

 A bail bond is ordered by the judge to guarantee the defendant adheres to all conditions set upon him or her.
 It also ensures that the defendant appears in court, thus permitting release from jail.
 Only the judge determines and sets the amount of the bond.
 The following are definitions of the various types of bonds we handle.

 This bond is mandated by the court ordering the defendant to pay all monies directly to the court.
 Once all matters are satisfied, a percentage of the money paid is returned.